Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/input/pagecontent/phpIdRequest.md

 The asynchronous nature of the request is achieved by using a FHIR Task.
 In the Task a `MedicinalProductDefinition` (MPD) resource, for which a PhPID should be generated, is used as input, placed in the contained section of the Task.
 The (MPD) contains information identifying the Medicinal Product, such as: name, marketing authorization holder, local MPID etc. The ingredient(s), form and strength of the MPD is modelled using Ingredient resources.

 Upon a successful request, a PhPID is generated and an (APD) resource representing it will be available, referenced in the output section of the Task.
+The ID (WHODrugID) of the WHODrug entry corresponging to the provided MPD will also be available in the output.

 ### Workflow